jforget/raku-Hamilton2/doc/Hamilton.en.md

 killed,  the  programme will  spend  _nn_  hours  to process  the  486 fruitful macro-paths between `HPC` and  `PAC` and generate millions of full paths.

+This optimisation does  not mean that the  second attempt optimisation is obsolete.
+Both optimisations  are useful  and they  are compatible with each other.
+The `Exit_Borders` optimisation reduces the number of regional  paths processed,  the `fruitless`  optimisation reduces  the number of macro-paths processed.

 License
 =======